nukemberg/logstash-hdfs/README.md

 ## Logstash 1.5.x

-Logstash 1.5.x supports distribution of plugins as rubygems which makes life a log easier.
+Logstash 1.5.x supports distribution of plugins as rubygems which makes life a lot easier.
 To install the plugin from the version on rubygems:

     $LOGSTASH_DIR/bin/plugin install logstash-output-hdfs